huzeyann/ncut_pytorch/docs/docs/methods/04_mspace_coloring.md

 ## Usage

-You can use `mspace_color` directly from `ncut_pytorch`.
+You can use `mspace_color` directly from `ncut_pytorch.color`.

 If `pytorch-lightning` is not installed, M-space falls back to a pure PyTorch trainer and emits a one-time install hint.
-Installing `ncut-pytorch[torch]` keeps the Lightning trainer path and its optional logger integrations.
+Install `pytorch-lightning~=2.0` to keep the Lightning trainer path and its optional logger integrations.

 ```python
 from ncut_pytorch.color import mspace_color